 Hello!
 I am a home-based counsellor and clinical supervisor working in Uppingham, Rutland.
-I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and carry comprehensive insurance.
+I am an accredited member of the British Association of Counselling and Psychotherapy (BACP) and carry comprehensive insurance.
 Although predominantly person-centred, I have a degree in Cognitive Behavioural Therapy and work integratively to my clients needs.

 I firmly believe that our feelings inform our thoughts and that negative feelings can disrupt our lives and of those around us.
 By using integrative counselling techniques, I help my clients to enhance and maintain their self by growing and learning to accept difficult aspects of their lives.
 I offer a non-judgmental and empathic environment, where the caring and confidential* relationship between client and counsellor is key to enhancing the client’s autonomy and self-worth.